pschaus/book_lepl1402/source/part5.rst

 Even though the implementation from the previous section works fine on arrays containing at least 2 elements, it fails if the ``values`` array is empty or only contains 1 element.
 Indeed, in this case, ``values.length / 2 == 0``, which throws the ``IllegalArgumentException`` in the constructor of ``c1``.
 Furthermore, if ``values.length == 0``, the constructor of ``c2`` would launch the same exception.

 One could solve this problem by conditioning the creation of ``c1``, ``c2``, ``t1``, and ``t2`` according to the value of ``values.length``.
 This would however necessitate to deal with multiple cases that are difficult to write and maintain.
-This problem would also be exacerbated if we want to divide the array into more than 2 parts to better exploit the available CPU cores.
+This problem would also be exacerbated if we decide to divide the array into more than 2 parts to better exploit the available CPU cores.

-A simpler, more scalable solution consists in introducing a Boolean flag that indicates whether a result is present for each computation.
-Instead of throwing the ``IllegalArgumentException`` in the constructor, this flag would be set to ``false``.
+A simpler, more scalable solution consists in introducing a Boolean flag that indicates whether a result is present for each part of the array.
+Instead of throwing the ``IllegalArgumentException`` in the constructor, this flag would be set to ``false`` if the search for minimum is launched on an empty block.

 To illustrate this idea, let us consider the slightly more complex problem of computing both the minimum and the maximum values of an array.
 The first step is to define a class that will hold the result of a computation: